Kuroo7/MuiAndFormik_Form/README.md

-Hello Everyone My name is Mohammad Atif Shameem Khan
+Hello Everyone <br/> My name is Mohammad Atif Shameem Khan <br/>
-I Have created this Form using formik and MuiV5
+I Have created this Form using formik and MuiV5<br/>
-I have Separated each field of form in different group so that it can be reused across the web browser with minimal effort This form is validated using yup
+I have Separated each field of form in different group so that it can be reused across the web browser with minimal effort<br/>
+This form is validated using yup <br/>
 Thankyou